-If you have a child in a wheelchair, then you know all too well the unique challenges that come with finding a park that is accommodating to those with physical disabilities.
-My son Dyllan is nine years old, and LOVES to play at the park, especially the swings and slides!
+If you have a child in a wheelchair, then you know all too well the unique challenges that come with finding accessible playgrounds that are accommodating to those with physical disabilities.
+My son is nine years old and LOVES to play at the park, especially on the swings and slides!
 Dyllan has Quadriplegic Cerebral Palsy, which makes it very hard for him to walk.
-As he gets older and heavier, we are finding that a handicap accessible park is a must!
-There are a few parks around the city, that have gone above and beyond to provide ramp access, turf for wheelchairs, and other great features to maximize inclusion and fun for people with physical disabilities!
+As he gets older and heavier, we are finding that a wheelchair-accessible park is a must!

 “Unity Park” Blue Heron Park

-Unity Park, within Blue Heron Park, is open from 7 am-8 pm seven days a week.
+Unity Park, within Blue Heron Park, is open from 7 am-8 pm, seven days a week.
 This playground is incredible for children with disabilities.
 The entire playground has a rubber flooring surface for easy access.
-It features a merry go round with deep seats, that are designed to secure a child safely.
-It also includes a seesaw that is wheelchair accessible, and wide ramping systems to access all playground equipment.
-There are several handicap accessible swings, as well as spinning equipment with high back seating and straps for safety.
+It includes a seesaw that is wheelchair accessible, and wide ramping systems to access all playground equipment.
+There are several handicap-accessible swings, as well as spinning equipment with high-back seating and straps for safety.
 You will also find paved walking trails, picnic shelters, and wetlands to explore!